 Bingo is very worried.
 He has heard his owners talking about eating hot dogs for dinner.
 He is a hot dog and he needs to get cool - and fast!
 Will he achieve this and will he manage to avoid being eaten?
 Find out in this humorous rhyming tale, suitable for children aged 2 - 4+.

-In 'Why Do We Have Night-Time?'
+In 'Why Do We Have Night-time?'
 Baby Bear wants to know why it can't be day all the time.
 In 'A Better Bed' Kitten goes in search of a more comfortable place to sleep.
 But will she succeed?
 In 'Who Shall I Snuggle?', Emily can't decide which of her toys most deserves a snuggle.
 What will happen if she chooses them all?
-Find out the answers to all these questions in this charming collection of bedtime stories by Lynne Hallett.
-Suitable for reading to young children or reading by themselves.
+Find out the answers to all these questions in this charming collection of bedtime stories.
+Suitable for parental or independent reading with children aged 2 - 4+.

 For children who are learning shape and letter recognition, Lynne Hallett's Alphabet Rhymes is the perfect educational aid.
 Each letter of the alphabet is represented by a rhyming verse and a beautiful colour illustration, offering plenty for parent and child to enjoy.